Currently, there are over 1.5 billion websites and that number is constantly growing.

 15 features of a great website

-It’s hard to stay relevant with thousands of competitors out there.
+It’s hard to stay relevant with thousands of competitors and beautiful websites out there.
 Make your website truly stand out by:

 - Keeping your navigation simple